Jeremy Coller: Business career

 Coller began his financial career in equity research at Fidelity International.
 He joined the ICI Pension Plan as a sector fund manager before moving into venture and buyout investment roles.
 During this period, he was an early proponent of investing in secondary positions in private equity funds.

 According to Secondaries Investor, at ICI Coller became the first institutional investor in Dayton Carr’s VCFA fund, an early private equity secondaries vehicle.

 In 1990, Coller founded Coller Capital, one of the earliest firms in Europe dedicated to secondary private equity investments.
 The firm has since expanded internationally and raised multiple large secondaries funds, completing transactions involving portfolios of private equity interests and corporate divestments from companies such as BT, Lucent Bell Labs, and the UK Atomic Energy Authority.
 In 2021, it closed its eighth core fund, Coller International Partners VIII, with over $9 billion in commitments.
 In 2022, it raised $1.4 billion for its Coller Credit Opportunities I fund, marking the firm’s entry into credit secondaries.
 In 2025, the firm raised $6.8 billion for its Coller Credit Opportunities II fund.
 As of 2025, Coller Capital employed 272 people and operated offices in London, New York, Hong Kong, Seoul and other locations.

+In January 2026, Coller agreed to sell Coller Capital to Swedish private equity group EQT in a deal valued at up to $3.7 billion.
+Following the transaction, the business is to be branded “Coller EQT,” with Coller continuing to lead the secondaries platform independently within EQT.

 Philanthropy

+In 2026, Coller was ranked 20th in The Sunday Times Giving List, which ranks philanthropists by the proportion of their wealth donated or pledged to charitable causes.

 Coller is founder and chairman of the Jeremy Coller Foundation, a UK-based grant-making organisation that supports work in areas including global food system reform, animal welfare, alternative proteins and food tech, and innovation in venture and management education.
+In 2025 he contributed £21.7 million to the Foundation, following similar donations in earlier years.

 Between 2012 and 2024, he was on the advisory council of The Elders, a peace and human rights organisation founded by Nelson Mandela.

 Interspecies communication

-In 2020, the Jeremy Coller Foundation established the Coller Prize for Interspecies Conversation, a $1 million award intended to advance communication between humans and animals, particularly through the use of artificial intelligence.
+In 2020, the Foundation established the Coller Prize for Interspecies Conversation, a $1 million award supporting research into communication between humans and animals, including through the use of artificial intelligence.

 In 2025, the Foundation launched the Coller Dolittle Challenge with Tel Aviv University, offering $100,000 annual prizes and a final $10 million equity award (or $500,000 in cash) for achieving two-way interspecies communication.
 The Challenge draws inspiration from the Turing Test and has recognised a dolphin vocalisations project with its first annual award.
+In 2026, The Observer described the initiative as an 'ethical moonshot', noting that Coller had compared the challenge to deciphering the Rosetta Stone.

+The 2026 prize was awarded to Julie Elie of the University of California, Berkeley, for her work on zebra finch communication.